 We believe Literacy is of paramount importance as it underpins all other areas of the curriculum.
 The children are provided with a wide range of quality experiences in reading, writing and speaking and listening to enable them to become adept communicators.

 Pupils have a daily English session each morning.
 Spelling, grammar, handwriting and punctuation are taught in English lessons and embedded across the curriculum.
 Pupils in Class 1 have daily phonics as part of this in differentiated groups using the 'Read, Write Inc' scheme.
-Each class has a focused text each half term which they read together and which forms the basis of much of their English work.
-Texts include Handa's Surprise, The Lion, The Witch and The Wardrobe and The Garbage King.
+English work focuses on a class text each half term, through the Power of Reading scheme, which they read together and which inspires a wide range of creative writing, artwork and drama.
+Texts include Handa's Surprise, The Lion, The Witch and The Wardrobe and Rooftopers.

 We encourage the development of speaking and listening through drama and role-play activities, with opportunities for debating activities and performing in class assemblies, nativity concerts and our end of year production.